 This is one of the top trending topics in student education at present.
 Beginning an advocate of this strategy in my personal life, researching and learning more about it truly inspires me to stay up late.

 Stanford University psychologist, Carol Dweck, discusses two types of mindsets: fixed and growth.
-In a fixed mindset, students believe their basic abilities, intelligence, and talents, are just fixed traits.
-Whereas in a growth mindset, students believe they can achieve any level of intelligence, or acquire any types of abilities or talents through study and hard work.
+Students believe their basic abilities, intelligence, and talents are just fixed traits in a fixed mindset.
+Whereas in a growth mindset, students believe they can achieve any intelligence level or acquire abilities or talents through study and hard work.
 Therefore, the key to developing a motivated and driven group of students is to facilitate and nurture a growth mindset within the classroom.

 To promote a growth mindset within the learning environment, teachers must first subscribe to the concept themselves.
 If you find you are struggling with developing a growth mindset, seek out other educators and resources to help put you on the right path to success.
 Once you have opened your mind up to a whole new world of possibilities for yourself as an individual, as well as a teacher, you can begin to help students come to the same realization.

 28 methods for developing and promoting a growth mindset concept in the learning environment:

-- Explain what growth mindset means.
+- Explain what a growth mindset means.
 Start by explaining to students what a growth mindset is.
-Break it down into fundamental terms as I have done above.
-Compare fixed and growth mindsets, and demonstrate why the latter is much more effective.
+Break it down into fundamental terms, as I have done above.
+Compare fixed and growth mindsets and demonstrate why the latter is much more effective.

-- Show students that they are not limited in their abilities or defined by specific parameters; there is no limit as to what they can achieve.
-You may have to reiterate this on a regular basis, ensuring students truly believe it.
+- Show students that they are not limited in their abilities or defined by specific parameters; there is no limit to what they can achieve.
+You may have to reiterate this regularly, ensuring students truly believe it.

 - Help students set reasonable goals.
 Once they have met and surpassed these goals, congratulate them, and explain how they can accomplish similar results for additional talents and skills.
 The key is to set reasonable goals, which can be accomplished with hard work and studying.